 The legal bases for OBEP’s collection, use and disclosure of personal data (as described above) are as follows:

-processing necessary for OBEP’s legitimate interests as a business and a provider of legal services, for example, to provide legal services, to handle queries and complaints, to maintain appropriate records of communications, and otherwise to manage our relationship with you;
+processing necessary for OBEP’s legitimate interests as a business and a provider of legal services, for example, to provide legal services, to handle queries and complaints, to manage insurance and claims, to maintain appropriate records of communications, to manage our finances, and otherwise to manage our relationship with you;

 processing necessary for performance of a contract with you, for example, where you are a client who is an individual, use of your information in order to provide you with requested legal services, or to process invoices and payments;

 processing necessary to comply with a legal obligation, for example anti-money laundering legislation, or requirements of the Solicitors Regulation Authority or HMRC.